Sperti Replacement Bulbs are also available (sold separately).

 Vitamin D Lamp versus SAD Lamp

 UV Vitamin D lamps and SAD lamps are quite different products with different applications.
 A SAD lamp (sometimes called a light therapy box) is a bright broad spectrum lamp that does not help generate Vitamin D in the body.
-Used to treat seasonal affective disorder, SAD lamps do not emit UV rays (they're actually designed to filter out UV light).
+Used to treat seasonal affective disorder and the winter blues, SAD lamps do not emit UV rays (they're actually designed to filter out UV light).
 UVB rays in particular are what help to generate Vitamin D in the body.
 The distinction between lamps can be confusing, as many people who suffer from SAD can also have a Vitamin D deficiency.
 A lack of access to bright sunshine can be a cause of both conditions.

 National Institutes of Health Study